-L.1 \$\\\\\ Present Base Salary

-- Step 2: Responsibility/Proficiency/Cost of Living Factors.
-A fair rate of remuneration should consider what amount is appropriate to add to the amount in line (A1).
+family as well as merit increases.
+1 L.1 \$ Present Base Salary Step 2: Responsibility/Proficiency/Cost of Living Factors.
+A factors consider what amount is appropriate to add to the amount in the responsibility factor: a.
+The nature of the deacon's task b.
+The size of the congregation c.
+Staff or team ministry 2.
+The proficiency factor or how well the deacon accomplishes the task: a.
+Abilities of the deacon in his/her area of b.
+Experience as a deacon c.
+Length of service with this congregation d.
+Continuing education 3.
+The cost of living factor (the rate of inflation during education) nt in line (A1).

-- 1. The responsibility factor:

-- a.
-The nature of the deacon's task

-- b.
-The size of the congregation

-- c.
-Staff or team ministry

-- 2. The proficiency factor or how well the deacon accomplishes the task:

-- a.
-Abilities of the deacon in his/her area of ministry

-- b.
-Experience as a deacon

-- c.
-Length of service with this congregation

-- d.
-Continuing education

-- 3. The cost of living factor (the rate of inflation during previous 12 months)

 Fill in line (A2) with the proposed increase for this year.

-L.2\$\\\\\ Proposed Increase

-- Step 3: Add lines (A1) and (A2) - Total of 1 & 2

-Step 4: Based on your deacon's years of experience, enter the minimum base salary from the schedule at the top of page 22.

-Minimum Base Salary

-Step 5: Compare amounts in line A.3. and A.4.
+L.2\$ Proposed Increase Step 3: Add lines (A1) and (A2) Total of 1 & 2 L.3 \$ Step 4: Based on your deacon's years of experience, enter the minimum base salary from the schedule at th e top of page 22.
+L.4 \$ Minimum Base Salary Step 5: Compare amounts in line A.3. and A.4.
 Enter the larger amount here.
+L.5. \$ Next Year's Base Salary